 No matter the flooring product you choose, what people will notice is the finished product.
 You will want to use the proper grout type and color that goes well with the tile.
 It is highly recommended that all tile floors and grout lines have a sealer and water proofer applied.
 It will keep your grout and tile from becoming stained in the future.

 A professional installer will be able to maximize the most out of your budget by helping you choose the best products to install, while offering you the manpower and experience to have it done quickly and accurately.
 They can also advise you on the areas in your home to install the more expensive products and the areas that you can use more economical products.
 The professional can also get the best prices on whichever flooring product you choose.

-They can give you the added touches like rounding the corners on stonework or adding bullnose edging for shower entries.
-They can also install soap dishes, benches and other more complex installations in your baths and showers.
+They can give you added touches like rounding the corners on stonework, or adding bullnose edging for shower entries.
+They can also install soap dishes, benches, and other more complex installations in your baths and showers.

 Most importantly, choosing a professional installation is one way to safeguard the value of your investment.
 A licensed professional will stand behind their work with warranties and guarantees.
 They are also insured and bonded for your protection